 Lesson 3: Find one, single, complex activity, which forces you to use many of your talents.

-When Leonardo Lospennato realized that he’d have to pick something to master, but didn’t want to give up on all of his skills and passions, he decided to choose something so complex, that it would require him to use many of his skills, not just one.
+Leonardo Lospennato realized that he’d have to pick something to master, but didn’t want to give up on all of his skills and passions.
+So he decided to choose something so complex, that it would require him to use many of his skills.

 For him, building electric guitars was the perfect choice, as it united his knowledge of acoustics, physics, electrical engineering and design, as well as his love for music, helping others, and marketing something he was passionate about.